 - Removal of cultural filter

 - Communication with the subconscious

 - States of unity and interconnectedness

-- Cognitive enhancement and suppression cycles - Can be described as constant waves of extremely stimulated and profound thinking which are spontaneously surpassed cyclic by waves of general thought suppression and mental intoxication.
+- Cognitive enhancement and suppression cycles - This can be described as constant waves of extremely stimulated and profound thinking which are spontaneously surpassed by waves of general thought suppression and mental intoxication.
 These two states seem to switch between each other in a consistent loop once every 20 - 60 minutes.

-- Extremely deep states of outrospection - Can be described as states of contemplation which feel almost forcibly directed towards contemplating the society we live in, the nature of existence, our place in the universe and other general philosophical thoughts.
+- Extremely deep states of outrospection - This can be described as states of contemplation which feel almost forcibly directed towards contemplating the society we live in, the nature of existence, our place in the universe and other general philosophical thoughts regarding “the bigger picture”.

-Psilocin presents a full and complete array of possible visual enhancements which generally includes,
+Psilocin presents a full and complete array of possible visual enhancements which generally include: